 Exploring the EuroVelo 13 Route

 The EuroVelo 13 route can be cycled or walked in sections or as a long-distance cycling or walking trail.
-It follows existing Euro bike trails, secondary paved roads, former dirt and gravel military roads.
+It follows existing Euro bike trails, secondary paved roads, former dirt, and military gravel roads.
 In three countries, you can also follow the Baltic Sea shoreline.
 The route keeps as close to the former border as possible.

 For those unable to cycle or walk, it’s possible to drive sections that aren’t dedicated cycling/walking trails.
-During much of its length, the route intentionally traverses both the west side of the former Iron Curtain, where residents lived in freedom, and the east side where residents lived an isolated existence under Soviet control.
+During much of its length, the route intentionally traverses both the west side of the former Iron Curtain, where residents lived in freedom and the east side where residents lived an isolated existence under Soviet control.
 This gives travelers an opportunity to experience the division.

 On the east side, there are artifacts and museums of Soviet times.
-I was standing in one of these sites, an abandoned Soviet military prison directly on the Latvian part of the Trail, when I first heard about the Iron Curtain Trail.
+I was standing in one of these sites, an abandoned Soviet military prison directly on the Latvian part of the Trail when I first heard about the Iron Curtain Trail.
 The long-distance route also takes travelers past some of each country’s natural and cultural tourist attractions, a bit of relief from the dark Soviet era.